 - We will engage with parents/carers to work collaboratively and enable children to be fully supported on their reading journey through the school.

-- Children who are not yet ‘free readers’, will work through our school reading scheme – these are levelled books which match the children’s current reading age.
+- Children who are confident in their phonics but are not yet ‘free readers’, will work through our school reading scheme – these are levelled books which match the children’s current reading age.
 We expect family at home to read these books with their child daily and make comments in their child’s reading record.
 By the time children leave St Paul’s, they are competent readers who can recommend books to their peers, have a thirst for reading a range of genres including poetry, and participate in discussions about books, including evaluating an author’s use of language and the impact this can have on the reader.

 Phonics and Reading Impact

 Through the teaching of systematic phonics, our aim is for children to become fluent readers by the end of Key Stage One.
 This way, children can focus on developing their fluency and comprehension as they move through the school.
 Attainment in reading is measured using the statutory assessments at the end of Key Stage One and Two.
 These results are measured against the reading attainment of children nationally.
 Attainment in phonics is measured by the Phonics Screening Test at the end of Year 1.
 However, we firmly believe that reading is the key to all learning and so the impact of our reading curriculum goes beyond the results of the statutory assessments.
 We give all children the opportunity to enter the magical worlds that books open up to them.
 We promote reading for pleasure as part of our reading curriculum via our school newsletter with book recommendations for each year group.
 Children are encouraged to develop their own love of genres and authors and to review their books objectively.
 This enhances a deep love of literature across a range of genres, cultures and styles.
-Before the children leave St. Paul’s for the next chapter in their lives, they will be empathetic readers and writers, be able to recognise reading provides endless opportunity and be understanding of the importance of development in their learning; learning inspired by our curriculum drivers – spirituality, possibility and growth.
+Before the children leave St. Paul’s for the next chapter in their lives, they will be empathetic readers and writers, be able to recognise reading provides endless opportunity and be understanding of the importance of development in their learning; learning inspired by our curriculum drivers.

 - At St Paul’s, we seek to develop children’s writing through exposure to engaging, age-appropriate texts that stimulate ideas and form instincts that support their decision making as young writers.